PsycoNerd05/DataNexus/README.md

 | Networking     | Retrofit           | HTTP client for Android to call REST API     |

 DataNexus exemplifies a modern, modular client-server architecture where an Android app communicates with a Java Spring Boot backend over RESTful APIs.
-This structure is widely used for scalable, cross-device applications where data consistency and centralized management are essential[4][5][7].
+This structure is widely used for scalable, cross-device applications where data consistency and centralized management are essential.